Witnesses of prehistory

 Text by Georg Olbrich, Beckum

 What minerals can be found here?
-The possibilities of finding minerals in the Beckum quarries are strongly related to the mining activities.
-If fissures are excavated, many beautiful minerals can be found.
-Fissures are formed by shifting rock plates (plate tectonics) or by earthquakes.
-In the resulting fissures and cracks, a) hydrothermal; i.e. rising hot waters with dissolved minerals penetrate and crystallise over long periods of time, or b) from above by rainwater, which dissolves minerals from the neighbouring rocks on its way down, thus providing the germs for crystals to grow.
+The possibilities for finding minerals in the Beckum quarries are closely linked to the mining activities.
+Many beautiful minerals can be found when fissures are opened up.
+Fissures are created by the displacement of rock plates (plate tectonics) or by earthquakes.
+In the resulting fissures and cracks, a) hydrothermal, i.e. rising hot water with dissolved minerals penetrates and crystallises over long periods of time, or b) from above by rainwater, which dissolves minerals from the adjacent rocks on its way down and thus provides the nuclei for the growth of crystals.
 Which of the two theories is correct has not yet been clearly clarified.

-A special and very rare find was made in 1985 in the Readymix quarry (today Holcim's Kollenbach plant).
-The mineral baryte, also known as barite, was found in the north-eastern part of the quarry.
-The barite was grown on calcite crystals, had a tabular shape of about 10 mm in size and was white in colour.
-It was a unique find and this mineral has not been found again until today.
+A special and very rare find was made in 1985 in the Readymix quarry (now Holcim's Kollenbach plant).
+The mineral barite, also known as barite, was found in the north-eastern part of the quarry.
+The barite had grown on calcite crystals, had a tabular shape of approx. 10 mm in size and was white in colour.
+It was a unique find and this mineral has not been found again to this day.#

-Anyone who would like to know more about this beautiful and interesting hobby can contact the working group "Mineral and Fossil Friends" of the Beckum Local History Society.
-The group meets every first Wednesday of the month at 6.30 pm for a round of talks at the Samson restaurant in Beckum.
-We undertake several organised excursions a year and also warmly invite guests to join us.
-Attention: Entering the quarries is generally prohibited.
+Anyone who would like to know more about this beautiful and interesting hobby can contact the "Mineral and Fossil Friends" working group of the Beckum Heritage and History Society.
+The group meets on the first Wednesday of every month at 6.30 pm for a discussion in the Samson restaurant in Beckum.
+We organise several excursions a year and invite guests to join us.
+Please note: Entering the quarries is generally prohibited.

-You may only enter the quarries with a written permit and in compliance with the factory regulations and protective equipment.
+You may only enter the quarries with written authorisation, in compliance with the factory regulations and wearing protective equipment.
 For your own safety, you should never enter the quarry alone!

 Fossils